jessicasu123/strategize/doc/GameFileFormat.md

 - Permissible values for certain keys are included in the appendix below
 - For keys that are not used by all games, default values are included

-## Format
+## Template
 {

-  > these keys must be included for the file to be read in with no errors.
-If any values are added, these keys must be updated

 "Keys": ["Gametype", "Neighborhood", "WinType", "EvaluationFunctions", "SelfMoveChecks", "SelfNumObjectsToCompare",
     "NeighborMoveChecks", "NeighborNumObjectsToCompare", "MoveTypes", "NeighborConverterType","SpecialPieceIndex",
     "Player1PromotionIsLastRow", "OnlyChangeOpponent", "EmptyState",
     "PiecesMove", "Player1PosDirection", "CheckCurrConfig", "MultiplePiecesPerSquare", "ConvertToEmptyState",
     "NumVisualRowsPerSquare","MaxNumObjectsPerSquare","SquareClickOptions","SquareClickType",
     "DimensionOptions", "BoardKeys", "Default","3 x 3", "4 x 4", "5 x 5", "PlayerKeys","Player1", "Player2", "possibleMove", "Rules"],

+   > these keys must be included for the file to be read in with no errors.
+If any values are added, these keys must be updated

   "Gametype": "",

-   > Specify name of the game; String
+   > * Specify name of the game
+   > * String

   "Neighborhood": "",

-   > Specify neighborhood type from appendix; String
+   > * Specify neighborhood type from appendix
+   > * String

   "WinType": "",
-   > Specify WinType to be used by the agent from appendix; String
+   > * Specify WinType to be used by the agent from appendix
+   > * String

   "EvaluationFunctions": [],
-  > Specify evaluation functions to be used by the agent from appendix, separated by commas; String Array
+  > * Specify evaluation functions to be used by the agent from appendix, separated by commas
+  > * String Array

   "SelfMoveChecks": [],
-  > Specify MoveChecks to be carried out on a piece itself from appendix, separated by commas; String Array
+  > * Specify MoveChecks to be carried out on a piece itself from appendix, separated by commas
+  > * String Array

   "SelfNumObjectsToCompare": 0,
   > Default 0; relevant for games whose pieces have objects and use NumObjectsCheck; specifies the min bound for number of objects of that piece to be compared; int